 Summary Report for:

-11-9199.10 - Wind Energy Project Managers
+11-9199.10 - Wind Energy Development Managers

 Lead or manage the development and evaluation of potential wind energy business opportunities, including environmental studies, permitting, and proposals.
 May also manage construction of projects.

 Sample of reported job titles: Business Development Director, Business Development Manager, Development Director, Development Manager, Project Development Leader, Renewable Project Management and Construction Director

 Tasks | Technology Skills | Tools Used | Knowledge | Skills | Abilities | Work Activities | Detailed Work Activities | Work Context | Job Zone | Education | Credentials | Interests | Work Styles | Work Values | Wages & Employment | Job Openings

 - Coordinate or direct development, energy assessment, engineering, or construction activities to ensure that wind project needs and objectives are met.